vitorm04/docs.pt-br/docs/framework/winforms/how-to-handle-keyboard-input-at-the-form-level.md

 ---
-title: Como manipular a entrada do teclado no nível do formulário ms.date: 03/30/2017
+title: 'Como: Manipular a entrada do teclado no nível do formulário' ms.date: 03/30/2017
 dev_langs:
 - csharp